SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 callback("Hello " + parameters.name + "!")
 ```
 ## Batch request
 We know that internet connection is sometimes unstable and we know it's not really good for synchronization algorithm where dozens of requests need to be executed without mistake.
-Batch request minimizes risk with connection failure â€“ it's all in one or nothing, not first five request, then two failed (walk under the bridge) and at the end three successful.
+Batch request minimizes risk with connection failure - it's all in one or nothing, not first five request, then two failed (walk under the bridge) and at the end three successful.

 ### SBatchItem
 You can batch every request you can imagine with `SBatchItem` object.
 At first create batch item that says where and how to do it.